HelpDesk automated workflows - overview video

 All phrase-based conditions now have a reverse selection option.
 Look at the graphic below, where the new message contains OR does not contain the phrase/string you specified.

-See examples of how automated workflows work with phrases and strings as conditions:
+See examples of how operational flows work with phrases and strings as conditions:

 - When you select exact phrases (case-sensitive): If HelpDesk ticketing system is found in the ticket, it’ll match the phrases like ticketing system and HelpDesk, but not helpdesk, Ticketing, ticket, or Help.
 The rule is that whole words must be matched.
 The use of uppercase or lowercase letters is important here.